Nearly 100 Years Later, Black-Owned And Operated Lincoln Hills Recognized In Colorado History

 GILPIN COUNTY, Colo.
 (CBS4)– Colorado’s amazing outdoors have always been a draw for families looking for rest and relaxation or recreation.
 But not all families have always been welcome.

-It was built to be a bright light during a very dark time.
-Lincoln Hills, a place for Black people to escape from the misery of life back home in the 1920s.RELATED: COVID In Colorado: Limited Vaccine Supply Poses A Challenge For Minority Outreach
+Lincoln Hills was built to be a bright light during a very dark time, a place for Black people to escape from the misery of life back home in the 1920s.RELATED: CBS4 Special Section Elevating Black Voices

 It was a time when the Ku Klux Klan dominated politics in Denver and carried out its agenda of racial hatred.
-Enter Lincoln Hills where developers bought this land.
+Enter Lincoln Hills, where developers bought the land in Gilpin County.

-Recently, retired Denver County Court Judge Gary Jackson called this place off Coal Creek Canyon in Gilpin County “sacred ground.”
+Recently, retired Denver County Court Judge Gary Jackson called the location off Coal Creek Canyon “sacred ground.”

 “They wanted to create a recreational area for Black people,” he said.

-His story begins here with his great grandfather William Pitts, who built a cabin and would send flyers across the country.
+His story begins with his great grandfather William Pitts, who built a cabin on the property and would go on to send flyers across the country.

-“Letting them know he was a cabin builder if they wanted to build a cabin in Lincoln Hills, he was the person to do it,” Jackson said, pointing to one of those flyers on the wall.
+“Letting them know he was a cabin builder.
+If they wanted to build a cabin in Lincoln Hills, he was the person to do it,” Jackson said, pointing to one of the flyers during an interview with CBS4.

-Back then it was called the Lincoln Hills Country Club Development.
-The only African American resort owned and operated by Black people west of the Mississippi.
+Back then it was called the Lincoln Hills Country Club Development, and it was the only African American resort owned and operated by Black people west of the Mississippi.

-“This particular sign is to remind us and learn of the type of discrimination Black folks went through,” he told CBS4’s Rick Sallinger.RELATED: Aurora Police Officer Robert Rosen Fired For Using Excessive Force
+“This particular sign is to remind us and learn of the type of discrimination Black folks went through,” he told CBS4’s Rick Sallinger.RELATED: Lodge In Foothills Has Important Place In History

-Among the visitors here was a cousin of Jackson’s from the famed Tuskegee airmen.
+Among the visitors was a cousin of Jackson’s from the famed Tuskegee Airmen.
 Another was the famous singer Lena Horne.
-She would stay in what’s known as the “honeymoon cabin.”

-It’s right next to Wink’s Lodge.
-Built by Wink Hamlet who also had a tavern and served as a deputized Sheriff for Gilpin County.
+She would stay in what’s known as the Honeymoon Cabin.
+It’s right next to Winks Lodge, built by Wink Hamlet who also had a tavern and served as a deputized sheriff for Gilpin County.

 The Colorado Historical Foundation sees this as significant and they are working for preservation.